edu05/java-katas/src/main/java/kata/exceptions/README.md

 Send only the papers retrieved from the `JSTORRepository` if unsuccessful after the third time.

 3. The `JSTORRepository` is quite buggy and throws `RuntimeException`s from time to time, implement a similar retry mechanism for it

+4. For each retry, send an alert via the ErrorNotifier for Carmen to be notified about this, she will then forward her concerns with the research publishers